It is my privilege to lead Ealing Fields High School as we seek to create an outstanding school to serve the local community.

 Plans for the School

-The permanent site has now been secured and refurbishment of the listed building (Place House) and construction of the new school are planned to commence during 2019.
+The permanent site has now been secured and refurbishment of the listed building (Place House) and construction of the new school commenced in 2019.
 Plans for the new school are well advanced and will make the school a very attractive prospect for the local community.
 For further details about the building project, please read Dame Alice Hudson's blog.Back to the top

 The Twyford Trust takes as its motto: ‘I have come that you should have life and life in all its fullness’.